5ifar/Svviggy/README.md

 It showcases my competency to tackle various SQL challenges and demonstrates my proficiency in writing SQL queries and my problem-solving skills.

-The Svvigy Project Schema & Case Study Queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.
+The Svviggy Project Schema & Case Study Queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.

 ## 📚 Table of Contents
 Please find the resource links for the project below: